In WordPress, the message “Briefly Unavailable for Scheduled Maintenance” shows your site’s temporary unavailability.

 Light Start provides full customization, coming soon pages, landing page templates, and SEO options.

-Light Start is developed by the famous Themeisle Team.
-You can obtain more information on its official page in WordPress directory.
+The famous Themeisle Team develops Light Start.
+You can obtain more information on its official page in the WordPress directory.

 CMP – Coming Soon plugin

-CMP has unique options, helping users setup maintenance mode in WordPress.
+CMP has unique options that help users set up maintenance mode in WordPress.

 In this case, CMP provides enabling maintenance mode on specific pages in WordPress.
 Along with basic features, CMP can put your site in maintenance mode with a single click.